Clarence J. Monette

 Clarence J. Monette (January 13, 1935, Lake Linden - October 30, 2012, Calumet) was a prolific author and historian from Michigan's Copper Country, writing extensively on Copper Country history.
-He has published more than sixty books and has written numerous outdoor survival guides.
+He published more than sixty books and has written numerous outdoor survival guides.

 Biography

 Clarence J. Monette was born on January 13, 1935, to a Peter and Isabelle (née Laverdiere) Monette in the village of Lake Linden, Houghton County, Michigan.
 Monette graduated from the Lake Linden-Hubbell High School in the year of 1953.

 Monette is known to have served in the United States Army as a trained medical specialist and operating room and food specialist.
 He subsequently attended Suomi College in Hancock for a semester prior to transferring to the Michigan Technological University (MTU).
 He was an ROTC instructor at MTU from 1966 until his retirement in the year of 1988.
 Monette also conducted administrative and personnel work for the ROTC program.
 Throughout his lifetime, Monette wrote more than sixty Copper Country history books and a fair amount of outdoor survival guides.

 Monette was an active member of quite a few groups inclusive of Post 90 of the American Legion, the Houghton County Historical Society, the Lake Linden Sportsman's Association, the Quincy Mine Hoist Association, the Keweenaw County Historical Society, the Copper Range Historical Society and the Isle Royale Natural History Association.
 Monette also served on the MTU Faculty Association.
 He was active with the Boy Scouts and served as a Scout Master for a number of years.
 In addition to the aforesaid, Monette was also a previous member of the Elks and the Lake LL-H Lions.